techidaily/site-win11-tips/source/_posts/guiding-users-through-terminal-restart-on-win11.md

 ## How to Reset Windows Terminal Settings Using Command Prompt

  The Command Prompt is a command line tool that can help you accomplish a number of tasks on your computer.
 It lets you run programs, manage files, and even troubleshoot problems with the operating system.
-We covered a lot of its functionality in our[beginner's guide to the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) , but for now, we'll just explore resetting the Windows Terminal settings.
+We covered a lot of its functionality in our [beginner's guide to the Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) , but for now, we'll just explore resetting the Windows Terminal settings.

  To reset Windows Terminal Settings back to their defaults, follow these steps: